 Inshore you can fish for reef fish such as snapper, seabream, jack, scorpion fish and nice predators like dentex, amberjack, seabass and pink dentex.
 Offshore, from April to October, massive tuna, skipjack and white marlin can be caught drifting or trolling.

 Marbella is probably one of the best places to combine family holidays with sport fishing.

 Fishing in Marbella is a pleasure for all fisherman, who can enjoy the four ports of the most iconic city of the Costa del Sol.
 These ports are: Puerto Virgen del Carmen (located downtown near shops and the beach, offering a yacht club and a professional scuba diving school), Puerto Banus (a luxury port with 1000 moorings), Puerto Cabopino and Puerto Marina la Bajadilla.

-Dentex: In Marbella, dentex can be found between 0 and 200m deep, with the young closer to the shore and the old out deeper.
+In Marbella, dentex can be found between 0 and 200m deep, with the young closer to the shore and the old out deeper.
 Dentex feed mainly on fish, crabs, molluscs and their favourite, squid.
-You can deep trolling with natural bait to catch them.
-You can fish dentex practically all year, although April and May are usually very good months to catch them.
+Trolling or drifting with live bait with downrigger or vertical jigging with rubber bait, inchiku and long blades.
+You can fish dentex practically all year, being April and May the most productive months to catch them.

-You need a fishing license to fish in fresh water and salt water.
+You need a fishing license to go fishing in Marbella and Puerto Banus.
 The fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.